ensariskin/Zero-RISC-V/README.md

 # RISC-V RV32I Pipelined Processor

 This repository contains the implementation of a 5-stage pipelined processor based on the RISC-V RV32I instruction set architecture.
-The design is optimized for performance and area efficiency while supporting the complete RV32I base instruction set.
+The design is implemented in SystemVerilog and optimized for performance and area efficiency while supporting the complete RV32I base instruction set.

 ## Project Structure